Jack Howarth (actor): Career

-Howarth ran a small cinema after the outbreak of the First World War.
+Howarth ran a small cinema after the First World War.
 From 1935, he also ran his own theatre in Colwyn Bay, taking most of the male roles himself, due to the lack of men available to play the parts.
+He appeared in the first stage production of Dracula in 1924, in a company run by Hamilton Deane.
+He toured the country in theatre performances where he met his wife Betty.